 Tracing creative practice, histories and environmental contexts in artists’ moving image from Southeast Asia and the UK

-Optional SDH captions available for online screening throughout the programme
+Optional SDH captions available for online screenings throughout the programme

 โลก(ไร้)รูป (Im)material worlds is an artists’ moving image programme that gives focus to the environmental crisis from Global South and postcolonial perspectives.
 It brings together recent and new moving image work by four Southeast Asian and four UK-based artists and filmmakers, who use experimental and essayistic forms to explore communities, habitats and places through their colonial, political, military and environmental histories.
-Spanning diverse terrains from the Puerto Rican island of Vieques to the peatlands of Cape Wrath in northern Scotland, the Central Highlands of Vietnam, coastal Mindanao in the southern Philippines, Lake Victoria in east Africa, and the route of the Yangon Circular Railway in Myanmar, the films within the programme share critical and pressing concerns that include land privatisation, environmental exploitation, the displacement of peoples, the destruction of ecosystems, the dilution of local traditions and cultures, and the denial of rights.
+Spanning diverse terrains from the Puerto Rican island of Vieques to the peatlands of Cape Wrath in northern Scotland, the Central Highlands of Vietnam, coastal Mindanao in the southern Philippines, the foothills of western Uganda, and the route of the Yangon Circular Railway in Myanmar, the films within the programme share critical and pressing concerns that include land privatisation, environmental exploitation, the displacement of peoples, the destruction of ecosystems, the dilution of local traditions and cultures, and the denial of rights.

 From these stories come notes of resilience, of hope and of healing.
 Beatriz’s a forecast, a haunting, a crossing, a visitation explores ways in which people come together collectively to protect and speak of the health of the land, their bodies and the climate.
 Elsewhere, for instance, Nguyễn Trinh Thi has talked of her sense of responsibility as a filmmaker to ‘look for a more balanced and sensitive approach in perceiving the world by paying more attention to aural landscapes, in line with my interests in the unknown, the invisible, the inaccessible, and in potentialities.’
 As a whole, the programme calls attention to what Graiwoot Chulphongsathorn and Philippa Lovatt have described in their recent dossier as ‘the tremendous capacity and potential of the moving image to traverse multiple temporal and spatial scales and durations, to connect human and nonhuman histories through affective and imaginative experience, and offer us a glimpse into the possibility of a liveable future.’